 Then click on the '+Add preconditions' button to add a new precondition.

-Once in a while, you should test how the game looks when played by the different players (roles) of your game.
-To test your game right in the game editor, you simply have to press the 'Test game' button.
-Please note that this view is for testing the overall look and the flow of your game.
+You can continuously test how the game works when played by the different players (roles) of your game.
+To test your game directly wthin the game editor, you simply have to press the 'Test game' button to start the simulator.
+Please note that that the simulator is for testing the overall look and the flow of your game.
 If you want to try out your game on mobile devices, you'll need to publish your game first (see below).

-Once you pressed the button, the preview screens for each role will appear.
+Once you click the 'Test game' button, the preview screens for each role will appear.
 You can go through the game as players would do - you can even submit images and record videos.

 7. Publish and play

 Once you are happy with the content and flow of your game, you can publish your game.
 Publishing means that can be played by:

 Participants of an Instant Session (through a game URL)

 Participants of a Custom Session (through a game code)